 Leaders of English work within many constraints when selecting texts.
 The desire for a broad, balanced, and engaging curriculum must be weighed against practical factors such as curriculum time, exam board specifications, staff expertise, school budgets, and stock availability.

-Despite these challenges, student need must come first.
+Despite these challenges, pupil need must come first.
 Texts should be chosen because they enrich learning, not simply because they already exist in the stock cupboard.

 The Key Stage 3 United Curriculum helps mitigate some of these barriers by providing printable anthologies for poetry, short stories, and non-fiction units, and by offering abridged versions of selected texts.
 These adaptations preserve essential learning while supporting schools with limited time or resources.